 Accessibility: The observation tower and its surroundings are not accessible for disabled.
 The Saari Folk Park area however on the other side of the road is accessible and you can move around in a wheelchair or with children’s buggies.

-When to go: You can visit the area at any time of the year, but the Kaukolanharju observation tower is only open during summer months from June to August.
-The opening hours have usually been 12-18 daily, but next summer’s timetable will be published later on.
+When to go: You can visit the area at any time of the year, but the Kaukolanharju observation tower is only open during summer months from June to early August.
+The opening hours have usually been 12-18 daily with few exceptions.

 Facilities: There is a picnic table close to the observation tower.
 Other facilities in the Saari Folk Park area include lean-to shelters and outhouse-toilets.
 The Southwest Häme Cabin (Lounais-Hämeen Pirtti) serves as an order restaurant, and there is also a kiosk, which is open during summer.
 The kiosk is located on the other side of road.

 Special to remember: There is a small entrance fee to the observation tower as it is hosted by the Finnish 4H Organisation.
 This summer the entrance fee was 5€ for adults and 3€ for 7-12 year old kids.
+See opening hours and ticket prices here.
 Only 10 people are allowed to stay at the observation deck at once.
 Please be careful when ascending and descending the wooden stairs, and note that they are steeper at the top of the tower.

 Also visit in the area